 Iceland is a haven for snapping perfect photographs, which is why many professional photographers head that way on their travels.
-Before I arrived in Iceland, I was scouring every inch of the web for tips on how to take the best photographs whilst exploring.
+Before we arrived in Iceland, we scoured every inch of the web for top tips on how to photograph Iceland.

 Jump to your destination:

-We know that waterfalls are a big attraction in Iceland.
-Just in the few days I was there, I saw plenty.
-From the star of the Golden Circle – Gullfoss; to the slightly smaller beauties of Skogafoss and Seljalandsfoss; to teeny, tiny little ones not found on any map.
+Waterfalls are a major attraction in Iceland.
+Just in the few days we were there, we saw lots of them.
+From the star of the Golden Circle: Gullfoss, to the beauties on the South Coast: Skógafoss and Seljalandsfoss, to teeny tiny little ones not found on any map.

-Many professional photographers suggest that pictures of waterfalls should show the water flow as silky and continuous.
-For this kind of effect, sadly the shutter priority setting on a camera just won’t cut it.
+Many professional photographers suggest that pictures of waterfalls should show the flow of water as silky and continuous.
+For this kind of effect, the shutter priority setting on a camera just won’t cut it.

-If you also want to mimic that effect, then here’s how you can:
+If you want to mimic this effect, then here’s how you can do it:

 - Mode: Manual